 Deviations in teaching and exams may occur if external conditions or unforeseen events call for this.

-Participation requires that you have no pending courses and that you secure your own internship.
+Participation requires that you have no more than one pending course and that you secure your own internship.
 See the student portal for detailed practical information.

 |Exam category||Weight||Invigilation||Duration||Grouping||Comment exam|